TGAC/grassroots-build-tools/readme.md

 ## Other dependencies

 The other dependencies can be installed using the supplied installation script at ```linux/install_dependencies.sh```.
-The first stage is to edit this file and set the path that you want to install the grassroots dependencies to. this is specified by the ```GRASSROOTS_EXTRAS_INSTALL_PATH``` variable.
+The first stage is to edit this file and set the path that you want to install the Grassroots dependencies to. this is specified by the ```GRASSROOTS_EXTRAS_INSTALL_PATH``` variable.
 Once you''ve set this to the path that you would like to install to, you can run this script.
 This is done by sourcing this script, *e.g.*

 ```
 . linux/install_dependencies